Durga Puja Dates 2014

 On the tenth day of Bijaya Dashami, the idols of Goddess Durga and the other idols of Gods and Goddesses are taken in procession to the nearby rivers or other water bodies and immeresed therein with the hope that Maa Durga will come next year with all her blessings.
 The huge crowd shouts slogans like ‘Aasche Bocchhor Aabar Hobe’ (It will happen again next year!)
 The whole environment reverberates with joy, enthusiasm, and sounds of ‘dhak’ (ঢাক) and a little sadness too as their Maa Durga leaves them to return only after a year.

 It is not only the worship and rituals that keep the Bengali people engaged during Durga Puja but also the cultural and social exchanges that keep them busy and full of joy and enthusiasm.
 Durga Puja is celebrated with great pomp and show with huge and artistically decorated Pandals established with collected efforts of local communities.
 In Kolkata, many competetions are organized and winners declared for best decorated Pandals.
 These Pandals are decorated on various themes every year ranging from cultural to current affairs.
 There are hundreds of Pandals in Kolkata city and one of the major activities after doing puja is to visit famous pandals of the city.
 People go around the city whole day and whole night to visit these Durga Pandals.
+To get the actual feel of how Durga Puja is a grand affair in Kolkata, read Durga Puja in Kolkata!

 On the cultural front, many programmes of music, dance, drama etc. are organized and people participate as well as enjoy these cultural shows in the evenings on all the four days from sixth to ninth day.
 After Bijaya Dashami, one of the social obligations of Bengalis is to visit their friends and relatives to exchange greetings and seek blessings from elders.
 People go to the homes of friends and relatives with sweets.
 They touch feet of elders to take their blessings and do ‘Kolakoli’ ( কোলাকোলী hug same aged people) greeting them ‘Shubho Bijoya’ (শুভ বিজযা - Happy Bijaya).
 They make phone calls and send sms, greeting cards with ‘Shubho Bijoya’ messages to their friends and relatives who stay in other places.
 Not to forget the special bengali dishes that are prepared and had with great enthusiasm.
 These include a wide variety of fish dishes, vegetarian and non vegetarian dishes, sweets etc. On Biyaya Dashami day, a dish made with ‘Joda Ilish’ (Pair of Ilish or Hilsa fish) is made in Bengali homes as a ritual.